ccie7599/akamaigtm-loadfeedback-prometheus/README.md

-election-result-demo
+sonos-api-nocode
 ======================

 ### About

-Source for a docker container for a node-red based MQTT Election result demo.
+Source for a nodejs no-code flow-based palette for Sonos APIs.
+API Code and Token generator tools and sample applications included.
+Built in pub-sub data broker to connect event-based programming with Sonos API actions.

-repo is synced with docker hub at brianapley/election-result-demo.
+repo is synced with docker hub at brianapley/sonos-api-nocode.

-The publisher container can be found at brianapley/election-result-demo:publisher

-## Launching via docker hub (example)
+## Launching via docker (example)

 ```
-docker run -it -p 1880:1880 -v nrdata:/data --name node-red-election-result brianapley/election-result-demo
+docker run -it -p 1880:1880 -v nrdata:/data --name sonos-api-nocode brianapley/sonos-api-nocode
 ```

 Once launched, UI can be accessed via http://host:1880/.